Chocobozzz/PeerTube/FAQ.md

 - Do you want to enable transcoding?
 If so, do you want to provide multiple resolutions per video?
 Try this out with a few videos and you'll get an idea of a multiplication factor.
 - Which sharing mechanisms do you want to enable?
 Just WebTorrent, or also HLS with p2p?
 If you want both, this will double your storage needs.

 In terms of read speed, you want to make sure that you can saturate your network uplink serving PeerTube videos.
 This should not be a problem with ssd disks.
 With traditional hard disks though it is really worth checking!
+Typical sustained read rates for a well tuned system with a 7200rpm hard disk should hover around 120 MB/s.
+This should about saturate a 1 Gbit/s network uplink.

 ### Network
 A rough estimate of a traditional server's video streaming network capacity is usually quite straightforward.
 You simply divide your server's available bandwidth by the average bandwidth per stream, and you have an upper bound.